 When I was 4 years old I walked to Kindergarten.
 My parents had practiced the route with me so I knew exactly where to go, but once I was inside the building on my own I forgot everything.
 I turned too soon, walked into the wrong classroom and started crying.
 It’s my first memory of a wrong turn.
-It was 1971…46 years ago…which means I’m scheduled to turn 50 this year and I’m not entirely at peace with that.
-But I’m working on it.
+It was 1971…46 years ago…which means I turned 50 recently, a number I haven’t entirely adjusted to, but I’m working on it.

 I also work at marriage–for 27 years now.
 I work at finding humor in everyday life, and in my wrong turns.
 And I work at a real office job.

-Husband and I live in an apartment, a story of its own.
-Minnesota is home, but sometimes we look at houses in Arizona, especially in January.
-Our family includes a rescue dog, Brooklyn, and a grown up daughter who stops by to visit sometimes.
-We love that!
+Minnesota is home, but sometimes Husband & I look at houses in Arizona, especially in January.
+Our family includes a rescue dog, Brooklyn, and a grown up daughter.

 I’m a quirky eater, an only child, a rule follower (at least when the rules make sense), and an animal lover.
 I love to travel, I’m grateful for honest friends, and I hang on to Jesus for dear life.
 Someday I hope to be a minimalist, or at least a little less messy.